RedisJSON/RedisJSON/docs/commands/json.arrindex.md

 Negative values are interpreted as starting from the end.

 Note: out-of-range indexes round to the array's start and end.
-An inverse index range (such as the range from 1 to 0) will return unfound.
+An inverse index range (such as the range from 1 to 0) will return not found.

 @return

-@array-reply of @integer-reply - the first position in the array of each JSON value that matches the path, -1 if unfound in the array, or @nil-reply if the matching JSON value is not an array.
+@array-reply of @integer-reply - the first position in the array of each JSON value that matches the path, -1 if not found in the array, or @nil-reply if the matching JSON value is not an array.

 @examples